leiwang-ninjia/DotFiles/vim/layers/+lang/ruby/README.md

 ## Description

-This layer adds support for the Go language.
+This layer adds support for Ruby language.

 ## Install